jessesquires/JSQSystemSoundPlayer/README.md

 Why is this a [Singleton](http://en.wikipedia.org/wiki/Singleton_pattern)?
 Singletons are [garbage](https://twitter.com/jesse_squires/status/532800746656239616).
 I agree!
 But here's why this is a valid use case:

 1. This library manages the use of audio resources.
 Semantically, you only have 1 sound asset per sound effect.
 This is akin to `[NSFileManager defaultManager]`.
-You only have file system from which to read data.
+You only have one file system from which to read data.
 2. The singleton allows the caching of `SystemSoundID` instances.

 ## Donate